How Brexit could ruin your summer vacation

 Disrupted vacations might seem trifling weighed against the huge trade deals at stake in the Brexit negotiations, but tourism across both sides of the UK border is worth billions of dollars and annual summer getaways are vital to the well-being of millions of key workers.

-Later in January, the UK's parliament is due to vote on a Brexit deal thrashed out by Prime Minister Theresa May, but with few expecting it to pass, the likelihood of the UK leaving the European Union without a deal is high.
+The UK's parliament voted on January 15 to reject a Brexit deal thrashed out by Prime Minister Theresa May.
+With no solution in sight, the chances of the UK leaving the European Union without a deal remains high.

 So much of modern British life -- from airport management to cheese production -- is tangled up in European legislation that the sudden severing of ties, scheduled for March 29, just days before schools break up for Easter, will have huge implications.